 On successful completion of the course students will be able to:

-1. Analyse security risks for modern organisation network infrastructures
+1. Identify security risks in enterprise network infrastructures

-2. Analyse techniques for exploiting systems in heterogeneous networks to generate attacks
+2. Analyse security threats and methods for exploiting systems and networks to generate attacks

-3. Design and/or apply security techniques to mitigate different attacks
+3. Apply security mechanisms to mitigate cyber attacks

-4. Evaluate security techniques used to deal with the attacks
+4. Investigate security technologies used to counteract the attacks

 Introduction to course